papafe/papafe-blog/content/posts/source-generators-tips.md

 </ItemGroup>
 ```

 Then you can create a `Roslyn Component` debug launch profile from the `Debug` section of properties the source generator project.
-In the profile you can specify the target project, that is one of the project that is referencing the source generator as showing before.
+In the profile you can specify the target project, that is one of the projects that is referencing the source generator as shown before.
 Running this launch profile will execute the source generator and you will able to debug it as any other project.

-This kind of playground project is also particularly useful to have a first verification that eventual diagnostics have been generated correctly, and at the right position in the user code.
+A playground project is also particularly useful to have a first verification that eventual diagnostics have been generated correctly, and at the right position in the user code.

 ## Persist generated files

 In order to see the generated files from the source generator you can check under `Dependencies -> Analyzers -> SourceGeneratorProjectName -> SourceGeneratorName`.
-Even though all the generated files are there, there are some issues regarding [the caching of the source generator when referencing it locally](https://github.com/dotnet/roslyn/issues/48083).
+Even though all the generated files are there, there are some issues regarding [the caching of the source generator when it's being referenced locally](https://github.com/dotnet/roslyn/issues/48083).
 This caching behavior results in, sometimes, not being able to see any change in the generated files, even though there have been changes in the source generator itself.
 In these cases the best option is just to restart Visual Studio.

 There is actually a better way to have a look at the generated files that does not suffer from those issues.
 What you can do is to persist the generated files to disk by modifying the project file: